BrianDMG/conv2mp4/README.md

 # conv2mp4-ps
-This Powershell script will recursively search through a defined file path and convert all MKV, AVI, FLV, and MPEG files to MP4 using ffmpeg (and converts audio channels to AAC).
-It then refreshes a Plex library, and upon conversion success deletes the source (original) file.
+Powershell script that recursively searches through a defined file path and converts MKV, AVI, FLV, and MPEG files to MP4 using ffmpeg (with AAC audio).
+It then refreshes a Plex library, and deletes the source file upon success.
+Fails over to Handbrake encode if conversion failure is detected.
 The purpose of this script is to reduce the number of transcodes performed by a Plex server.